History of slavery: British and French Caribbean

 Slavery was commonly used in the parts of the Caribbean controlled by France and the British Empire.
-The Lesser Antilles islands of Barbados, St. Kitts, Antigua, Martinique and Guadeloupe, which were the first important societies of enslaved people in the Caribbean, began the widespread use of enslaved Africans by the end of the 17th century, as their economies converted from sugar production.
+The Lesser Antilles islands of Barbados, St. Kitts, Antigua, Martinique and Guadeloupe, which were the first important societies of slaves in the Caribbean, began the widespread use of enslaved Africans by the end of the 17th century, as their economies converted from sugar production.

-England had multiple sugar colonies in the Caribbean, especially Jamaica, Barbados, Nevis, and Antigua, which provided a steady flow of sugar sales; forced labor of enslaved people produced the sugar.
-By the 1700s, there were more enslaved persons in Barbados than in all the English colonies on the mainland combined.
+England had multiple sugar colonies in the Caribbean, especially Jamaica, Barbados, Nevis, and Antigua, which provided a steady flow of sugar sales; forced labor of slaves produced the sugar.
+By the 1700s, there were more slaves in Barbados than in all the English colonies on the mainland combined.
 Since Barbados did not have many mountains, English planters were able to clear land for sugarcane.
 Indentured servants were initially sent to Barbados to work in the sugar fields.
 These indentured servants were treated so poorly that future indentured servants stopped going to Barbados, and there were not enough people to work the fields.
 This is when the British started bringing in enslaved Africans.
 For the English planters in Barbados, reliance on enslaved labor was necessary for them to be able to profit from production of cane-origin sugar for the growing market for sugar in Europe and other markets.

 In the Treaty of Utrecht, which ended the War of the Spanish Succession (1702–1714), the various European powers negotiating the terms of the treaty also discussed colonial issues as well.
 Of special importance in the negotiations at Utrecht was the successful negotiation between the British and French delegations for Britain to obtain a thirty-year monopoly on the right to sell slaves in Spanish America, called the Asiento de Negros.
 Queen Anne also allowed her North American colonies like Virginia to make laws that promoted the importation of slaves.
 Anne had secretly negotiated with France to get its approval regarding the Asiento.
 In 1712, she delivered a speech which included a public announcement of her success in taking the Asiento away from France; many London merchants celebrated her economic coup.
-Most of the trade of enslaved people involved sales to Spanish colonies in the Caribbean, and to Mexico, as well as sales to European colonies in the Caribbean and in North America.
+Most of the trade of slaves involved sales to Spanish colonies in the Caribbean, and to Mexico, as well as sales to European colonies in the Caribbean and in North America.
 Historian Vinita Ricks says the agreement allotted Queen Anne "22.5% (and King Philip V, of Spain 28%) of all profits collected for the Asiento monopoly.
 Ricks concludes that the Queen's "connection to slave trade revenue meant that she was no longer a neutral observer.
 She had a vested interest in what happened on slave ships."